| Title: | MCMC Estimation of Bayesian Vectorautoregressions |

 Do not use! |

-For details concerning prior-elicitation for VARs please see Gruber & Kastner (2023).
+For details concerning prior-elicitation for VARs please see Gruber & Kastner (2025).

 Currently one can choose between six hierarchical shrinkage priors and a

-stands for the Horseshoe-prior, prior="R2D2
+normal prior: prior="HS" stands for the Horseshoe-prior, prior="R2D2 for

-the R-induced-Dirichlet-decompostion-prior,
+the R-induced-Dirichlet-decompostion-prior, prior="NG" for the

-for the Dirichlet-Laplace-prior,
+normal-gamma-prior, prior="DL" for the Dirichlet-Laplace-prior,

-for the stochastic-search-variable-selection-prior,
+prior="SSVS" for the stochastic-search-variable-selection-prior,

-for the semi-hierarchical Minnesota prior and prior=normal
+prior="HMP" for the semi-hierarchical Minnesota prior and prior=normal for

 the normal-prior.